 It is unclear how many Yak-24 helicopters were built -- no more than a hundred, maybe no more than a few dozen.
 It appears it was not very satisfactory and had a short service life, being replaced by the Mi-6.

 Yakovlev never built any more helicopters.
 A "Yak-32" heavylift helicopter was considered, being an enlarged tandem-rotor machine with four turboshaft engines, roughly in a class with the V-12.
 It was an attractive machine, but it didn't happen.
 The Yak-32 designation was also applied to a single-seat light strike aircraft that did fly in prototype form, but never went into production.BACK_TO_TOP

 * One of the interesting footnotes to the Mil heavy-lift helicopters is a design for a "super-heavy" helicopter promoted by the OKB in the early 1980s, designated the "Mi-32".
 This machine looked like three fat pipes joined together in triangular configuration, with Mi-26 rotor and engine systems at each vertex of the triangle and a cockpit up front.
 It didn't go beyond the model stage.

-Not to be outdone in absurd giant helicopter designs, the Yak OKB came up with a monster of their own, the "VVP-6", which was intended to fly a battery of "Guideline" surface to air missiles (SAMs) to a forward base for air defense.
-It looked like a long rectangular box with six stub wings and six SAMs perched on the back; there was a six-blade rotor at the end of each stub wing, each powered by four turboshaft engines -- for a total of 24.
+Not to be outdone in absurd giant helicopter designs, the Yak OKB came up with a monster of their own, the "VVP-6", which was intended to fly a battery of "Guideline" surface-to-air missiles (SAMs) to a forward base for air defense.
+The VVP-6 looked like a long rectangular box with six stub wings, and six SAMs perched on the back; there was a six-blade rotor at the end of each stub wing, each powered by four turboshaft engines -- for a total of 24 engines.
 Support kit for the SAM battery was hauled inside the fuselage.
 The VVP-6 didn't progress beyond the model stage, either.